This is the multi-page printable view of this section. Click here to print.

 Caution

-• If you want to recover using a snapshot that is not the latest snapshot, recovery is possible by creating a recovery volume.
+• If you want to restore from a snapshot that is not the latest, you can recover by creating a recovery volume.

-• When restoring, it is restored to the latest snapshot in Available state, and restoration is not possible in the following situations.
+• During recovery, it restores from the latest snapshot in the Available state, and recovery is not possible in the following situations.

-• File Storage if the volume is not in Available state
+• When the File Storage volume is not in the Available state.

-• If the latest snapshot changes during recovery creation
+• If the latest snapshot changes while creating a recovery.

-• If the latest snapshot is not in Available state
+• If the latest snapshot is not in the Available state.

 You can create a volume using a snapshot.
 To create a snapshot recovery volume, follow these steps.

-5. After checking Snapshot Name and Creation Date/Time, click the More button of the snapshot you want to restore.
+5. After checking the Snapshot Name and Creation Time, click the More button of the snapshot you want to restore.

-8. File Storage Creation page, enter the information required to create the service, and select detailed options.
+8. On the File Storage creation page, enter the information required to create the service, and select detailed options.

 • Please enter the volume name and password.

-• The disk type and protocol are set the same as the original and cannot be modified.
+• The disk type and protocol are set to match the original and cannot be modified.

 Category